ballerina-platform/module-ballerinax-nats/docs/spec/spec.md

 More on NATS server concepts can be found [here](https://docs.nats.io/nats-concepts/overview).

 ## 2. Connection
-Connections with the NATS server can be established through the NATS library client and the listener.
+Fundamentally, each `nats:Client` and `nats:Listener` initialization represents a single network connection to the NATS server.
 There are multiple ways to connect.

-1. Connect to a local server on the default port.
+1. Initialize the `nats:Client`/`nats:Listener` with the constant value `nats:DEFAULT_URL`.
+This connects the client to a local server on the default port.
 ```ballerina
    // Connecting using the NATS client.
    nats:Client natsClient = check new(nats:DEFAULT_URL);